rbozal1/HW-10-OOP-Homework-Template-Engine---Employee-Summary/README.md

   * `intern.html`

   * `manager.html`

-* You will want to make your methods as pure as possible.
-This means try to make your methods simple so that they are easier to test.

 * The different employee types should all inherit some methods and properties from a base class of `Employee`.